alimgee/dev_assist/README.md

 ### Wireframes

-WIreFames were created using balsamiq tool with license key provided by the Code Institute. https://balsamiq.com/ and came be found in the  [/documentation ](/documentation) folder at  [/documentation/DevAssist_WireFrames.pdf](/documentation/DevAssist_WireFrames.pdf)  .
-The wireframes were created at the very start of the project.
-Throughout development scope changed,  i adjusted the layouts as appropriate to the projects end goals, there were also new pages added to accommodate journeys not initially thought of that became needed as the project progressed.
+WIreFames were created using balsamiq tool with license key provided by the Code Institute. https://balsamiq.com/ and can be found in the  [/documentation ](/documentation) folder at  [/documentation/DevAssist_WireFrames.pdf](/documentation/DevAssist_WireFrames.pdf) .
+The wireframes were created at the very start of the project on a notepad and later transferred.
+Throughout development there was a little scope change,  i adjusted the layouts as appropriate to the projects end goals, there were also new pages added to accommodate journeys not initially thought of that became needed as the project progressed.